When Kupo was just six months old, he contracted something that started as a little cough.

 Does Kupo have kennel cough?

 Our friends and even the vet told us that it was kennel cough.
-Apparently, we should just let it run its course and it would go away naturally within a week or so.
+Therefore, we should just let it run its course, and it would go away naturally within a week or so.
 We thought this was odd, especially seeing that he had received a shot for this the previous week.
-However, we agreed to give it a week as the vet told us.
+Finally, however, we agreed to give it a week, as the vet told us.

-Editor’s note: It should take approximately 3 days for an intranasal and about 7 days for injectable kennel cough vaccine to take effect.
-Vaccines are for specific infectious agents, and so a kennel cough vaccine (bordetella +/- viral components) will not protect against all potential infections.
+Editor’s note: It should take approximately three days for an intranasal and about seven days for the injectable kennel cough vaccine to take effect.
+Vaccines are for specific infectious agents, so a kennel cough vaccine (bordetella +/- viral components) will not protect against all potential infections.
 No vaccine is 100% effective, even against the specific infectious agents.

 It’s not easy watching your puppy in discomfort.
-After a week and a half, we brought him to the vet again as the cough was getting worse.
+After a week and a half, we brought him to the vet again as the cough worsened.

 They told us nothing irregular was happening and gave us some medication (pills).
-We gave Kupo the pills twice a day, and after another 2 weeks, the cough was only getting worse.
+We gave Kupo the pills twice a day, and after another two weeks, the cough was only getting worse.

-Now that we had hit the one month mark, we were extremely worried.
+Now that we had hit the one-month mark, we were distraught.

 At this point, we had done a lot of research on our own on Kennel Cough.
-We felt that something more severe was happening..
-We also read those respiratory problems can be more dangerous in puppies, and in some cases cause permanent damage.
+We felt that something more severe was happening.
+We also read those respiratory problems can be more dangerous in puppies and cause permanent damage in some cases.

 Could it be a collapsing trachea?